rroethof/roethof.net/content/posts/2025/11/the-panopticon-economy-eu-china-lite/index.md

 The goal is unchanged: Client-Side Scanning.
 Your device becomes the state’s spy.
 It’s a technical absurdity that fundamentally breaks modern communication security.

 WhatsApp and Threema were right: this undermines end-to-end encryption.
-Yes, I made the same mistake—I believed regulators would respect basic cryptography.
+Yes, I made the same mistake, I believed regulators would respect basic cryptography.
 Twice.

 If the EU successfully forces backdoors, it’s not just bad actors who lose privacy.
 Everyone loses security.
 Operational neglect disguised as compliance.